Easy 30-Minute Hamburger Hash Recipe: Budget-Friendly Weeknight Dinner

 How to Make Hamburger Hash Casserole

 This hash begins in a skillet and finishes up in the oven.
 Now, you could get by simply heating this dish through on the stovetop.
-However, the flavor does improve in the oven, so if you have time, you shouldn’t omit this step.
+However, the oven’s flavor improves, so if you have time, you shouldn’t omit this step.
 Here are the simple steps to make this hash.

 1. Brown the ground beef with the onion, garlic, and seasonings.